 The Ponseti treatment method

-Foot & Ankle Specialists of West Michigan have Physicians that utilize the Ponseti Method of serial casting of the foot and leg.
+Dr. Michael David utilizes the Ponseti Method of serial casting of the foot and leg.
 This treatment has become the standard of care nationwide.
 Treatment should begin within 1 to 2 weeks after birth.
 The foot is gently manipulated and plaster casts are applied and changed weekly for 3-6 weeks in the office without anesthesia.
 Correction can be achieved in over 90 % of the cases without the need for extensive surgery.
 Occasionally a release of the heel cord is needed.
 This is performed in the office through a tiny incision without the need for anesthesia or hospitalization.

 Relapses are uncommon, and are corrected successfully in most cases with 1-3 more casts.
 Special shoes attached to a bar are used 20 to 22 hours per day for 3 months, followed by during sleep hours use for 2 to 4 years.
 Dr. Michael David has frequently used this treatment successfully in older children who have had failed treatment from other institutions.

-Both Dr. Joshua Decker and Dr. Michael David traveled to the University of Iowa on a number of occasions to receive training directly from Dr. Ponseti.
+Dr. Michael David traveled to the University of Iowa on a number of occasions to receive training directly from Dr. Ponseti.
 Dr. Michael David has been featured in the Grand Rapids Press for his successful work with clubfoot children.
 He has done presentations both in Michigan and outside of the State on the Ponseti Treatment Method.

 For more information on clubfoot from the University of Iowa, please visit https://www.clubfootsolutions.org/